Frequently Asked Questions

 Will students, faculty, staff and visitors wear face coverings all the time?

 Yes.
 Everyone at DePaul College Prep will be required to wear a face covering.
-A face shield is NOT acceptable.
+A face shield alone is NOT acceptable.
 Obviously, face coverings can be removed when eating.
 We respect and follow the scientific data that shows face coverings help to prevent the spread of COVID-19.

 If a student, faculty or staff member travels out of state, can they come back to campus upon their return?